Introduction

 , by simply removing the file-ending when processing the files.
 If you, as a template

-author, truly wants the .liquid
+author, truly want the .liquid

 file-ending, you need to repeat it twice!

-will be renamed after templating to main.rs
+will be renamed after templating to README.md

 Here's an example of using cargo-generate